Last updated: 26th July 2021

 Ofqual have created an explainer tool to show you what's happening with your vocational, technical, and other general qualifications this year.
 Please use this link to access the tool: https://analytics.ofqual.gov.uk/#summerTool

 Finally for now, we want to thank all of you for the positive way you have responded to the huge challenges you have all faced throughout the coronavirus pandemic.
 We know that you have welcomed the return to College campuses in March, and in being able to work with your tutors, support staff and peers in our classrooms, workshops, studios and workplaces.
-We look forward to greeting you all back once again after the Easter holidays.

 In January, following the closure of schools and colleges to most students, it was agreed that teachers would be asked to determine students’ grades in 2021.

 There was a joint DfE/Ofqual consultation launched to test proposals with students, parents, unions and head teachers.
 Please see the overview of the policy announcement:

 - Teachers will only assess what has been taught

 - Schools and colleges have flexibility to use a range of assessment evidence to inform their judgements

 - Exam boards will provide detailed guidance and support including questions to help them create assessments if they choose to use them